 Dr Julie Rugg is a Senior Research Fellow at the University of York, and since the 1980s has been working in the field of cemetery history and policy.
 She has published extensively on British funerary culture.
 Her most recent monograph is Churchyard and Cemetery: Tradition and Modernity in Rural North Yorkshire She has international links with death scholars throughout Europe and hosts the annual International Cemeteries Colloquium in York.

-Dr Benjamin Poore is a Senior Lecturer in Theatre, Film and Television at the Univeersity of York.
+Dr Benjamin Poore is a Senior Lecturer in Theatre, Film, Television and Interactive Media at the Univeersity of York.
 As a researcher, he has written on the adaptation of texts between page, stage and screen, and on the cultural afterlives of Victorian fictional characters, authors, and other historical figures.
 His books include Heritage, Nostalgia and Modern British Theatre: Staging the Victorians and Theatre & Empire.

 Dr Jack Denham is a Lecturer in Criminology and Sociology at York St John University.
 Jack's most recent research on ‘murderabilia' considers objects associated with violent crimes, their value, their patrons and their marketing.
 Jack has spoken at museological, criminological and death studies conferences on his research around the cultural consumption of crime, violence and death, and has published on the ‘commodification of the criminal corpse’.